-By Diana Stern • December 28, 2018•Careers, Other Career Issues, Law School, Features, Advice on Passing the Bar Exam
+By Diana Stern • December 28, 2018•Careers, Other Career Issues, Law School, Features, Bar Exam

 First of all, be damn sure there's no other way for you to get admitted to the second jurisdiction without taking the bar exam.
 It's not exactly a blast to spend summer days seeking out a seat in the public library (although I did see some interesting sights, including a security guard tasked with waking people up with an umbrella.
 And no, I did not learn that first hand, I'm proud to say.)